SpinachR/research_ideas/Noteathome.md

 Can we Jointly Register and Reconstruct Creased Surfaces by Shape-from-Template Accurately?

-Using Shading and a 3D Template to Reconstruct Complex Surface Deformations

 Fast shape-from-template using local features

 Deformable Surface Tracking by Graph Matching